There's a lot to cover when you are running for public office. View our list of resources available to candidates.

 Click Here to view the E-Qual User Manual

 All participating candidates are required to attend and all treasurers are encouraged to attend at least one workshop.
-The Commission is currently developing an online version of the workshop.
-Our candidate training workshops are held in our office at 1616 W. Adams St, Phoenix, AZ 85007 unless otherwise noted.
+All workshops are held virtually via ZOOM.
+The dates for the workshops will be posted shortly.
 If you have questions regarding the workshop, please contact Commission staff at 602-364-3477.
-CLICK HERE TO REGISTER
+Click here to view our Candidate Training page and register.

 Pursuant to A.R.S. §16-952(D), a one-party-dominant legislative district is a district in which the number of registered voters registered in their party with the highest number of registered voters exceeds the number of registered voters to each of the other parties by an amount at least as high as ten percent of the total number of voters registered in the district.